Alonzo G. Morón

 Alonzo Graseano Morón (née Alonzo Graseano Brown; 1909–1971), was a Danish Virgin Islands-born American educator, university president, sociologist, and civil servant.
-He was the first Black president of the Hampton Institute (now Hampton University) a HBU in Virginia, from 1949 to 1959; a former Commissioner of Education and of Welfare in the Virgin Islands; and a former deputy regional director of the United States Department of Housing and Urban Development in San Juan, Puerto Rico.
+He was the first Black president of the Hampton Institute (now Hampton University) a HBCU in Virginia, from 1949 to 1959; a former Commissioner of Education and of Welfare in the Virgin Islands; and a former deputy regional director of the United States Department of Housing and Urban Development in San Juan, Puerto Rico.

 Early life and education

-Alonzo Graseano Brown was born April 12, 1909 in Charlotte Amalie, St. Thomas, Danish Virgin Islands (now United States Virgin Islands).
+Alonzo Graseano Brown was born April 12, 1909, in Charlotte Amalie, St. Thomas, Danish Virgin Islands (now United States Virgin Islands).
 He and his sibling were primarily raised by their single mother, Caroline Louisa Brown.
 In 1917, the island became a territory of the United States, but there were not many educational opportunities.
 In 1923 at age 14, he left the island to attend a secondary vocational school and learn the trade of upholstery at Hampton's Academy in Virginia, a school affiliated with Hampton Institute (now Hampton University).

 He continued his studies at Brown University in Providence, Rhode Island, where he graduated with a B.A. degree (1932) in sociology and was elected to Phi Beta Kappa.
 While attending college, he changed his surname to his father's surname of Morón.
 In 1932, he married Leola "Lee" Rowena Churchill from Farnham, Virginia.
 They never had children.

 With the Rosenwald Fellowship starting in 1944, he was able to attend Harvard Law School in Cambridge, Massachusetts; and he received a L.L.B.
 (1947).
 In 1950, Wilberforce University awarded him an honorary law degree (L.L.D.).